NordicSemiconductor/nRF-Sniffer-for-802.15.4/README.md

 This repository contains firmware and Wireshark extcap script that can be used with nRF52840 chip as an 802.15.4 sniffer.

 __Note:__ this project is experimental.
-There is __no Windows support__ in the current version.

-The software provided has been tested with the nRF52840-DK board and Wireshark 2.4.5 from the official Ubuntu 18.04 package.
+The software provided has been tested with the nRF52840-DK board and the following operating systems:
+* Ubuntu 18.04 (Wireshark 2.4.5 from the official package, Wireshark 2.6.4)
+* Windows 10 (Wireshark 2.6.3)
+* macOS Mojave (Wireshark 2.6.4)

 ## Dependencies
 * Wireshark (Ubuntu package `wireshark`)